Virginia Prince: Education and transition period

 Prince enrolled at Pomona College in Claremont, California, in 1931.
 She joined a fraternity and graduated in 1935 with a degree in chemistry.

-Prince was not as open with her transvestism as she became in later life, however it was thanks to a psychiatrist she consulted—at age 30—that she began to live a more comfortable, open lifestyle.
-Despite having been previously diagnosed with an unresolved Oedipus complex, Prince confided to her doctor, Karl Bowman, about her inclination of crossdressing, who in return advised her to "...learn to accept [her]self... and enjoy it."
-Prince credits this psychiatrist, who reminded her that there are many others that live a similar lifestyle, with Transvestia's overarching, recurring theme of self-acceptance.
+Prince was not as open with her transvestism as she became in later life.
+However it was thanks to a psychiatrist she consulted at age 30 that she began to live a more comfortable, open lifestyle.
+Despite having been previously diagnosed with an unresolved Oedipus complex, Prince confided to her doctor, Karl Bowman, about her inclination of crossdressing, who in return advised her to "learn to accept [her]self... and enjoy it."
+Prince credits this psychiatrist, who reminded her that there are many others that live a similar lifestyle, with Transvestias overarching, recurring theme of self-acceptance.

 Prince gained her PhD in pharmacology in 1939 from the University of California, San Francisco.
-This was also around the time that she met the woman whom she would marry and have a son with.
-The two were married in 1941, yet their marriage, according to Prince, "failed because of [her] transvestism".
-After seven years, the two divorced.
-The news that Prince was served with divorce papers due to her transvestism came as a shock to her "...socially prominent family" who threatened to disown her both "...financially and socially..." if she could not keep the news from leaking to the media—which it ultimately did.
+This was also around the time that she met Dorothy Shepherd (March 30, 1909 - May 13, 1985) whom she would marry and with whom she would have a son, Brent Lowman (July 1, 1946 - October 1976).
+The two were married on August 16, 1941, in Los Angeles, yet their marriage, according to Prince, "failed because of [her] transvestism".
+In July 1951, the two divorced.
+The news that Prince was served with divorce papers due to her transvestism came as a shock to her family who threatened to disown her both "financially and socially" if she could not keep the news from leaking to the media, which it ultimately did.

 After her marriage ended, Prince returned to the University of California, San Francisco and began working as a research assistant and lecturer in pharmacology.
 During this time, Prince took advantage of the university's small collection of medical literature on transvestism.
 This was also around the time that Prince began using the name Charles Prince, a name used in order to hide her civil identity.
 The name stems from her father's first name, Charles, and her address on Prince Street.
 The exact time at which Prince took on the name Virginia is unclear, however one of her earliest known writings, the article "Homosexuality, Transvestism and Transsexualism: Reflections on Their Etiology and Difference" published in 1957, is credited to "C.V.
 Prince".

 Transvestia magazine

-In 1960, the first issue of Prince's magazine "Transvestia" was published.
+In 1960, the first issue of Prince's magazine Transvestia was published.
 Prince acquired the means to fund the publication after assembling a list of 25 acquaintances, each of whom were willing to donate four dollars to her start-up.
 Working with one hundred dollars, Prince then launched her first issue, published by her own Chevalier Publications, and sold it by subscription and through adult bookstores.